 Sometimes people ask, 'How do you define christian cussing?
 Which words are actually profane?'

-If you will you surrender your mouth to God's word, click here.
+Will you surrender your profane mouth to God?

-George Carlin had a monologue about words you can't say on TV.
+Comedian George Carlin used to have a monologue about words you can't say on TV.
 There are still words which are not to be used on network TV in prime time.
+If unsaved folks know that some words are beyond the pale and shouldn't be used on TV, why do some Christians continue to defend christian cussing?

 Crude language and the